This Is A Millinger + Howells Rug

 A circular process

 The design process of these rugs begins and ends with tradition.
-After the ancient motif of each antique source rug is digitally manipulated and modernized, it is woven back into wool by Nepalese masters.
+The ancient motif of each antique source rug is digitally manipulated and modernized, then woven back into wool by Nepalese masters.
 Thus, new becomes old again—and vice versa.

 A younger Howells celebrates color at the reception for This Is A Millinger + Howells Rug.